 Jesus is referred to as a “lamb” 33 times in the New Testament.
 Interestingly, before the death and resurrection of Jesus, only John the Baptist referred to Jesus as the “Lamb of God” (John 1:29).
 It seems that the Jewish people, anticipating a warrior Messiah, couldn’t fathom referring to their potential savior as a lamb instead of something like a mighty lion.
-In the last book of the Bible, Revelation, it is fully revealed that Jesus isn’t the warrior people thought he would be, instead he is the lamb.
+In the last book of the Bible, Revelation, it is fully revealed that Jesus isn’t the warrior that many thought he would be, instead he is the lamb.

 Then one of the elders said to me, “Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed…” Then I saw a Lamb, looking as if it had been slain, standing at the center of the throne…